 Despite the overwhelming need for such devices families rarely have access to them or can afford them.
-As a result, we see many children confined to their home and spending their days lying on the floor or bed unable to participate in family life.
+As a result, we see many children confined to their home and spending their days lying on the floor or bed unable to sit up or stand and participate in family life, or be part of the wider community.

 Appropriate Paper-based Technology (APT) is a low-cost, sustainable solution for bespoke postural supports for children with disabilities using recycled cardboard and paper.
 Items are constructed using engineering principles and are both strong and light-weight.
 Three layers of thick corrugated cardboard are layered and glued together using a paste made from flour and water.
 After cutting, the cut pieces are slotted together and then tied with strips of used nylon tights.
 The structure is reinforced with strips and rods of thin cardboard, which are then covered with newspaper and glue and finally thick paper, such as those used as bags for flour or animal feed.
 Decoration of the device completes the process.